 8. Natural Light Streams into Manhattan Penthouse

-Spacious dining room in a Manhattan penthouse apartment, formerly owned by CNN exec Jeff Zucker, features seating for eight around a modern dining table with a fireplace on the side.
+Spacious modern dining room in a Manhattan penthouse apartment, formerly owned by CNN exec Jeff Zucker, features seating for eight around a modern dining table with a fireplace on the side.
 The well-lit space is illuminated by a number of options, including an elaborate contemporary pendant light fixture, wall-mounted lamps, recessed lighting, and natural light streaming in through large windows.
 Dark hardwood flooring is used throughout the room and continues into the hallway.

 9. ‘White Christmas’ Home Features White-on-White Décor